oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 The ID token is about the user, so information about Sunny in this case.
 This token is returned from the OpenID Connect layer and is used for authentication.
 It contains standardized identity information such as email, name, and issuing party, called claims.
 There might be extra claims added too for information critical to Sunny's identity, such as their dinosaur family, which of course, is a Smileasaur.

 ### Access token
-The Access token is a key that grants access to data or to perform an action.
+The access token is a key that grants access to data or to perform an action.
 The token is returned from the OAuth layer and is used for authorization.
 The token has metadata about the token itself, such as the issuing party, information about requested scopes made in the original request, and the expiration time.
 Access tokens are intentionally short-lived for public clients and are a safety mechanism since it guards access to resources, and it's quite dangerous if it falls into wrong hands!

 ### Refresh token
 The Refresh token allows us to exchange it for new, shiny tokens.
-This optional `offline_access` scope we added in the original Authorization Code request allows the Access token to be short-lived but does not require Sunny to authenticate to get a new token repeatedly.
-Refresh tokens can be longer-lived than Access tokens, but for public clients, the lifetime of Refresh tokens should also be short.
-We want to make sure bad actors can't get a hold of a Refresh token to gain access to an Access token!
+This optional `offline_access` scope we added in the original authorization code request allows the access token to be short-lived but does not require Sunny to authenticate to get a new token repeatedly.
+Refresh tokens can be longer-lived than access tokens, but for public clients, the lifetime of Refresh tokens should also be short.
+We want to make sure bad actors can't get a hold of a Refresh token to gain access to an access token!
 For public clients like SPA, it's a best practice also to use **Refresh Token rotation**, which improves security by rotating refresh tokens after each use.

 While each step of this OAuth flow to get the tokens is critical to ensure a secure authentication and authorization process, let's inspect the two requests in more detail.